infrahq/infra/docs/reference/cli-reference.md

 ### Options

 ```
-      --force   Remove provider even if it does not exist
+      --force   Exit successfully even if provider does not exist
 ```

 ### Options inherited from parent commands